Healthy active living

 • Built and natural environments for healthy living

-Group members: Alfred Deakin Professor Jo Salmon, Professor Lisa Barnett, Associate Professor Jenny Veitch, Dr Kristy Bolton, Dr Venurs Loh, Dr Susan Paudel, Dr Shannon Sahlqvist, Dr Anne Turner, Dr Anthony Walsh
+Group members: Deakin Distinguished Professor Jo Salmon, Professor Lisa Barnett, Professor Jenny Veitch, Associate Professor Kristy Bolton, Dr Jill Hnatiuk, Dr Susan Paudel, Dr Shannon Sahlqvist, Dr Anne Turner, Dr Anthony Walsh

-The Built and natural environments for healthy living group focuses on understanding how the built and natural environments in which people live, work, learn and play can be designed to support opportunities for physical activity via incidental activity, active play, active transport, sport and recreational physical activity, and to shape individual food decisions.
+The Built and natural environments for healthy living group focuses on understanding how the built and natural environments in which people live, work, learn and play can be designed to support opportunities for physical activity via incidental activity, active play, active transport, sport and recreational physical activity, as well as healthy eating.

-Elements of the built and natural environment we focus on include urban design and accessibility, community and retail food environments, streetscapes, park design, school grounds and play spaces.
+Elements of the built and natural environment we focus on include urban design and accessibility, streetscapes, park design, school environments, play spaces and community food environments.

 This group covers: